Are There Zombie Viruses — Like The 1918 Flu — Thawing In The Permafrost?

 A heat wave in the Arctic thawed a thick layer of the permafrost, and a bunch of reindeer carcasses started to warm up.
 The animals had died of anthrax, and as their bodies thawed, so did the bacteria.
 Anthrax spores spread across the tundra.
 Dozens of people were hospitalized, and a 12-year-old boy died.

-On the surface, it looked as if zombie anthrax had somehow come back to life after being frozen for 70 years.
+On the surface, it looked as though zombie anthrax had somehow come back to life after being frozen for 70 years.
 What pathogen would be next?
 Smallpox?
 The 1918 flu?

 The media took the idea of "zombie pathogens" and ran with it.

-"Climate change ... could awaken Earth's forgotten pathogens," The Atlantic wrote in November.
+"Climate change ... could awaken Earth's forgotten pathogens," The Atlantic wrote.
 "Many of these pathogens may be able to survive a gentle thaw — and if they do, researchers warn, they could reinfect humanity."

 "Scientists are witnessing the theoretical turning into reality: infectious microbes emerging from a deep freeze," Scientific American wrote.

-Note: Editor's note: There has been speculation in the media and via Twitter that DNA fragments of the now-defunct 1918 flu pathogen could be preserved under the permafrost and might pose a potential threat to humans if the warming Earth continues to melt layers of frozen soil.
-A couple of years ago, NPR investigated that question: Could this pathogen — and others — be revived?
-A version of this story originally ran in January 2018.